jorcuad/croke.es/content/post/tizonaconf2019.md

 Regarding the lastest news about this topic, It is clear that assistants are also a **thread**.
 All the main actors in this technology have admitted **data leaks**, third-party security flaws and people listening to conversations in order to improve the service.
 Here are the **links** to the picture's headers.

 * Confirmed: Apple caught in **Siri** privacy scandal.
-[Link: Forbes](https://www.forbes.com/sites/jeanbaptiste/2019/07/30/confirmed-apple-caught-in-siri-privacy-scandal-let-contractors-listen-to-private-voice-recordings/#7e497cfe7314)
+[Source: Forbes](https://www.forbes.com/sites/jeanbaptiste/2019/07/30/confirmed-apple-caught-in-siri-privacy-scandal-let-contractors-listen-to-private-voice-recordings/#7e497cfe7314)
 * **Google** admits partners leaked more than 1000 private conversations.
-[Link: CNBC](https://www.cnbc.com/2019/07/11/google-admits-leaked-private-voice-conversations.html)
+[Source: CNBC](https://www.cnbc.com/2019/07/11/google-admits-leaked-private-voice-conversations.html)
 * Amazon reportedly employs thousands of people to listen to your **Alexa** conversations.
-[Link: CNN](https://edition.cnn.com/2019/04/11/tech/amazon-alexa-listening/index.html)
+[Source: CNN](https://edition.cnn.com/2019/04/11/tech/amazon-alexa-listening/index.html)

 ## Some points about the assistants checked

 After that articles, I was concerned about the topic so I and some colleges started an investigation about this kind of devices with two different approaches: Software security flaws and hardware security issues.
 Some of the knowledge we obtained from this investigations is summarized here:

-* It is possible to hide hardware devices inside the assistants, the speaker air chamber is perfect for a hidden microphone and the disassemble process will last between 10 and 25 minutes depending on the assistant.
+* It is possible to **hide hardware** devices inside the assistants, the speaker air chamber is perfect for a hidden microphone and the disassemble process will last between 10 and 25 minutes depending on the assistant.
-* Al theses devices are composed of a microphone array, one or more speakers, and a motherboard with is used to recognize the command and control the connectivity and settings.
+* Al theses devices are composed of a **microphone array**, one or more **speakers**, and a motherboard with is used to recognize the command and control the connectivity and settings.
-* They have a physical button which mutes the microphone.
+* They have a physical button which **mutes** the microphone.
-* In some development platforms is possible to bypass the development security measures in order to develop and deploy malware that starts an unlimited active listening.
+* In some development platforms is possible to bypass the development security measures in order to develop and deploy malware that starts an **unlimited active listening**.
 [1](https://www.elladodelmal.com/2019/10/un-phishing-con-cognitive-services.html)
-* Google Home has a hidden API accessible by local area network that can be used to DoS the device permanently.
+* Google Home has a **hidden API** accessible by local area network that can be used to DoS the device permanently.
 * From my point of view, smart assistants are not fully developed and their functionality is not useful **yet**.

 ## Countermeasures: Alias

-There aren't any commercial products which improves the security of the assistants, although, there is a proof of concept I had the opportunity to recreate.
-I am talking about project Alias, a project made by [Bjørn Karmann](http://bjoernkarmann.dk/) and [Tore Knudsen](http://www.toreknudsen.dk/) which acts like a parasite placed on top of our smart assistant.
+There aren't any commercial products which improves the security of the assistants, although, there is a **proof of concept** I had the opportunity to recreate.
+I am talking about **project Alias**, a project made by [Bjørn Karmann](http://bjoernkarmann.dk/) and [Tore Knudsen](http://www.toreknudsen.dk/) which acts like a parasite placed on top of our smart assistant.

 Alias is made using a Raspberry Pi, a microphone array and a couple of speakers.
 Alias is trained with a custom activation command trained by ourselves using a web application.
 For example we can call it *Croke*.
 Once it is trained, We have to place the device on top of the assistant, placing the speakers just above the assistant microphones.
 In that moment, the device will start to play a noisy sound that will neutralize the assistant microphones waiting for our custom command.
 If We pronounce our command *Croke, what time is it?*, Alias will stop the noise and will play the real activation command of the assistant, letting the assistant hear the rest of the command of our mouth.
 For example: